Quicklist: Types of Fireplaces

 Want a fireplace that you can move around as you decorate (and even take with you when you move)?
 Then a free-standing fireplace over a built-in insert is a smart choice.

 The living room is one of the most common rooms for a fireplace.
-However, smaller electric and gas models make them a good option for dining rooms, master bedrooms, offices, and even outdoors as well.
+However, smaller electric and gas models make them a good option for dining rooms, primary bedrooms, offices, and even outdoors as well.

 C. Fireplace Installation